The four operations on perverse motives: Inverse images

 be a commutative diagram of morphisms of $k$-varieties in which $g,f$ are smooth and $i,s$ are closed immersions.
 Consider the commutative diagram

 Then, the following diagram is commutative

 \end{lemm} \begin{proof} By adjunction, it is enough to show that the diagram

 is commutative for every object $A$ in $\Db(\sM(X))$.
-Since all the entries of the above diagram are $t$-exact functors up to a shift by the relative dimension $d$ of $f$, using \cite[Theorem 1]{MR2729639}, it is enough to check the commutativity of the diagram when $A$ belongs to $\sM(X)$.
-Then, it amounts to the commutativity of a diagram of perverse motives on $Y'$ and this can be checked on the underlying perverse sheaves. \end{proof}
+Since all the entries of the above diagram are dg enhanced and $t$-exact functors up to a shift by the relative dimension $d$ of $f$, by \ref{prop:Vologodsky} it suffices to check the commutativity of the diagram induced on the hearts.
+This can be checked on the underlying perverse sheaves. \end{proof}

 \begin{lemm} Consider a commutative diagram

 in which $i,i'$ are closed immersions and all other morphisms are smooth.
 Then, the diagram